matter-labs/era-consensus/spec/protocol-spec/simplified/README.md

-# Methodology of proving safety and liveness
+# Methodology for proving safety and liveness

 This is a draft document that captures our approach to demonstrating safety and liveness of the simplified version of ChonkyBFT under bounded inputs.